 Elotes, or Mexican Street Corn, is corn on the cob dressed up with any or all of butter, mayonnaise, cheese and chile lime – a must for summer!

-‘Tis the season for sweet corn – and boy, do we love a good ear of corn in this house.
+‘Tis the season for sweet corn – and boy, do I love a good ear of corn.

 In fact, I don’t know anyone who doesn’t love sweet corn.
 Chances are, if you are reading this recipe you love it just as much as we do, if not more.

 Our local farmers market just got sweet corn this past week and we picked up over a dozen ears.
 About 15 years ago, we lived in California and each day around 4 or 5 p.m., the corn man would push a shopping cart down the street.
 He’d honk a bike horn, and we’d hand over $1 for him to stick an ear of corn on a stick and smother it with whatever we wanted.